Accretion tori around rotating neutron stars I: Structure, shape and size: Neutron star spacetime geometry

 A thorough discussion of the relevance of the Hartle-Thorne geometry for the calculations of orbital motion and QPO models is presented in \cite{2019ApJ...877...66U}.
-For our purposes, we provide here a brief overview of the acceptable parameter ranges that are implied by the up-to-date NS EoS.
+For our purposes, we provide here a brief overview of the acceptable parameter ranges that are implied by the up-to-date NS equation of state (EoS).
 Conservative estimates of the NS mass in accreting sources range from $1.4M_\odot$ to $2.5\,M_\odot$\footnote{Here, $M_\odot$ denotes the solar mass.} \citep{1996ApJ...469L...9S,Lattimer+Prakash:2001}.
 The NS's dimensionless angular momentum can reach a maximum of approximately $j_{\mathrm{max}}~\sim~0.7$ \citep{2011ApJ...728...12L}.

-In relation to the NS oblateness, it is useful to consider the quadrupole parameter $q/j^2$, which for a NS with a given mass does not depend on the NS rotational frequency.
-Depending on the mass of the NS, the quadrupole parameter can range from $q/j^2~\gtrsim~1$ for a very massive (compact) NS up to $q/j^2~\sim~10$ for a low-mass NS \citep{2019ApJ...877...66U}.
+In relation to the NS oblateness, it is useful to consider the quadrupole parameter $q/j^2$.
+Although the stellar oblateness can, in principle, be non-zero for a non-rotating star, our study assumes that it is fully rotationally induced and thus vanishes when the star's angular momentum goes to zero.
+The main advantage of the approach using the quadrupole parameter is that for NSs with a given EoS and mass, it does not depend on the NS rotational frequency, and, thus, it naturally scales $j$ and $q$.
+In terms of the spacetime geometry, its value determines whether the influence of the $t-\varphi$ component of the metric tensor and related frame-dragging effects dominate or are overtaken by the other components.
+Depending on the mass of the NS, the quadrupole parameter can range from $q/j^2~\gtrsim~1$ for a very massive (compact) NS up to $q/j^2~\sim~10$ for a low-mass NS \citep{1968ApJ...153..807H,2019ApJ...877...66U}.